StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ALTER TABLE.md

 ### Table

-1. Modify the default number of replicas of the table, which is used as the default number of the replicas.
+1. Modify the default number of replicas of the table, which is used as the default number of replicas for newly added partitions.

     ```sql
     ALTER TABLE example_db.my_table
     SET ("default.replication_num" = "2");
     ```

-2. Modify the actual number of replicas of a single-partition table (single-partition table only).
+2. Modify the actual number of replicas of a single-partition table.

     ```sql
     ALTER TABLE example_db.my_table